Hoang4778/rest-countries-multipage/README.md

 ## What this site can do

 This is the info page about all countries in the world, so it can:
-- Display all countries available according to the world stat
+- Display all countries available according to the world stat.
-- Sort the countries based on name search and regions
+- Sort the countries based on name search and regions.
-- Show basic info of one country such as population, language, currency.etc
+- Show basic info of one country such as population, language, currency.etc.

 ## One side note for this project